-That's the easy part.
-But if your dog shows fear or aggression, becomes suspicious or skittish, or even if he shows excessive enthusiasm, you must take charge of teaching him proper reactions.
+But if your dog shows fear or aggression, or becomes suspicious or skittish, or even if he shows excessive enthusiasm such that his behavior spirals out of control, you must take charge of teaching him proper reactions.

 Consider this example.

 You take your dog Jake out for a walk.
 Jake sees another dog and starts barking wildly and pulling on the leash.
 Jake's behavior is inappropriate, whether it comes from aggression or friendliness.

-I explain the details of socializing your dog with strangers, children, and other animals, and most importantly, how to respond if he acts inappropriately.
+I explain the details of socializing your dog with strangers, children, and other animals.
+Most importantly, I tell you how to respond if he acts inappropriately.
 My respect-based training book that includes this valuable chapter is called Teach Your Dog 100 English Words.